amertx/Monte-Carlo-Simulation/README.md

 # Monte-Carlo-Simulation
-A project gauging the risk factor and likelihood of an asset price increasing
+* A project gauging the prediction of a future stock price being reached.
+Using a combination of the Monte Carlo and the geometric Brownian motion (GBM) models, a user is able to see a potential future trajectory of the stock.